Davidi Kitai

-His total live tournament winnings exceed the magical $10,000,000 mark.
+His total live tournament winnings exceed $10,000,000.

 World Series of Poker bracelets

 Online Poker

 Although he mainly plays live tournaments, Kitai has some impressive online scores as well.
 He plays under the screen name “legrouzin” on PokerStars, where he won hundreds of thousands of dollars in MTT cashes.

 In November 2020, he took down the $10,300 Super MILLION$ Main Event for $726,839 on Natural8-GGNetwork.

 Personal life

-It was Davidi Kitai's childhood dream to become a professional footballer player.
+It was Davidi Kitai's childhood dream to become a professional football player.
 He played on an amateur level for low-tier clubs in Belgium until he was 20.

 He then graduated in Economics and moved to Los Angeles at the age of 22.

 Later on, he tried to open a running online and retail store in Brussels, Belgium, unsuccessfully.